Edward Augustus Ackerman

-Edward Augustus Ackerman (1911 – 1973) was an American geographer and an authority in the management of hydric resources in US.
+Edward Augustus Ackerman (born December 5, 1911 – died March 8, 1973) was an American geographer and an authority in the management of hydric resources in US.
 He was member of several committees and advisory groups on management of natural resources, population growth, the environment and conservation.
 Through his career he placed emphasis on the need of a sustainable management of the natural resources.
 A key element of Ackerman thinking is the concept of system and the interactions between the people and the nature.
 According to Ackerman "the objective of Geography is to understand the great system that encompasses the humanity and its environment on Earth's surface".